uLua v3.0.0

 Check the full documentation for a list of available parameters and more information on how to use these methods.

-Script packages allow users to organise scripts in groups giving better control over the order of execution of different scripts, as well as easy installation and removal of multiple scripts at once.
+Script packages allow users to organise scripts and assets in groups giving better control over the order of execution of different scripts, as well as easy installation and removal of multiple scripts at once.
 Packages are parsed and loaded before the base external scripts described in the previous section, and before the scene script.

-2.5.1.
 Script package structure and order of execution

 Script packages may be loaded from the Resources folder or from the external directory.
 For packages to be correctly parsed, they must be placed in a folder under the designated ScriptPackagesPath.
 For instance, a package named MyPackage may be located in the following external directory: